Skip to main content

 Written by Meg Hall

-Updated over a week ago
+Updated over 4 months ago

 To quickly find information within a case, click the Search tab at the top of the screen and enter your search query.
 Narrow your search results by selecting the "Search in" options beneath the query field.
 Results appear in order of relevancy.

-NOTE: CaseFleet's full-text search feature is available as part of our Standard and Enterprise plans.
+NOTE: Casefleet's full-text search feature is available as part of our Standard and Enterprise plans.
 Account Administrators can upgrade from the Starter to the Standard plan in Account Settings > Subscription.

-For instructions on using the search tool within CaseFleet's document reviewer, click here.
+For instructions on using the search tool within Casefleet's document reviewer, click here.

 Search Tips